Depending on your version of Red Hat Enterprise Linux you may need to set kernel parameters related to shared memory.

 If not using huge pages, you can configure InterSystems IRIS to lock the shared memory segment in memory to prevent paging.
 This is described in the LockSharedMemory section of the “memlock” entry in the Configuration Parameter File Reference.

 Otherwise, you must increase the maximum size that may be locked into memory.
-The default value is 32 KB.
-View the current value using the ulimit command.
+View the current value using the ulimit command:

 For example, to display all current limits: